Recording and Amplifying the Cello: Tips from the Studio and Stage

 Final thought:

 Whether in the studio or on stage, cello sound is a partnership between player, instrument, room, and technology.
 A few inches of mic movement—or a subtle EQ tweak—can make the difference between a good sound and a great one.
-Experiment, trust your ears, and let the cello resonate.
+Experiment, trust your ears, play out and let the cello resonate.